top of page

 The Business Case: Return on AI Investment

-McKinsey Global Institute estimates that generative AI could add the equivalent of $2.6 to $4.4 trillion annually to the global economy through productivity improvements (McKinsey, 2023).
-When companies invest in AI tools and training, they naturally expect returns on that investment – in the form of more output, not less input.
+The McKinsey Global Institute estimates that generative AI could add $2.6 to $4.4 trillion to the global economy annually by improving productivity (McKinsey, 2023).
+Companies investing in AI tools and training expect returns in the form of increased output, not less input.

-According to PwC's 2023 AI Business Survey, 73% of executives believe AI will significantly improve their productivity over the next 12 months, suggesting most business leaders are focused on increasing output (PwC, 2023).
+According to PwC's 2023 AI Business Survey, 73% of executives believe AI will significantly enhance their productivity in the coming year (PwC, 2023).
+This suggests that many business leaders are focused on output over work-life balance.

-Here's the awkward truth that neither employers nor employees like to discuss: we're terrible at measuring productivity in knowledge work.
+The uncomfortable truth is that both employers and employees struggle with measuring productivity in knowledge work.

 Beyond the Binary: Other Ways to Split the AI Dividend